mshubhankar/The-Role-of-Adaptive-Optimizers-for-Honest-Private-Hyperparameter-Selection/README.md

-# A cost effective Optimizer for Differentially Private Machine Learning
+# The Role of Adaptive Optimizers for Honest Private Hyperparameter Selection

-Making DP Optimizers great again!
+Codebase for [paper](https://arxiv.org/abs/2111.04906) at AAAI'22

 Prerequisites
 ===